zilliztech/GPTCache/README.md

 Featuring a modular design, GPTCache makes it easy for users to customize their own semantic cache.
 The system offers various implementations for each module, and users can even develop their own implementations to suit their specific needs.

 In a semantic cache, false positives can occur during cache hits and false negatives during cache misses.
-GPTCache provides the following three metrics to evaluate its accuracy and performance:
+GPTCache provides three metrics to evaluate its accuracy and performance:

 - Precision: the ratio of true positives to the total of true positives and false positives.
 - Recall: the ratio of true positives to the total of true positives and false negatives.